alttester/AltTester-Unity-SDK/docs/pages/port-forwarding.md

 ### ADB

 To install ADB you can get from Android SDK.
-For more information about this check this [article](https://www.xda-developers.com/install-adb-windows-macos-linux/)
+For more information check this [article](https://www.xda-developers.com/install-adb-windows-macos-linux/)

 ### IProxy